tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/1/Activities/04-variables-03/README.md

-# More Practice with Variables#
+# More Practice with Variables

-### You will be getting more practice declaring and manipulating variables, logic check, prompting, confirm in this exercise.###
+You will be getting more practice declaring and manipulating variables, logic check, prompting, confirm in this exercise.

+## Instructions

-Please be sure to do the following:
+Perform the following:

+1. Declare a variable `welcome_name` as an input with a string of "Welcome to the sandwich shop, what do I call you?".

+2. Then print the string "Hello" concatenated with the variable `welcome_name`.

+3. Declare a variable `question_sandwich` as an input with a string of "Are you here for a sandwich?".

+4. If `question_sandwich` is equal to true:

+    1. Declare a variable `food_prompt` as an input with a string of "What kind of sandwich would you like?".

+    2. Then print a string of "Please wait 10 min for your " concatenated with the variable `food_prompt`.

+    3. If `question_sandwich` is false, print a string of "If you don't want a sandwich what are you here for?!".

+5. Execute the Python program.

-- open your terminal / git bash
+    1. Open your terminal / git bash

-- from within terminal / git bash run `source activate PythonData` to activate your virtual environment.
+    2. From within terminal / git bash run `source activate PythonData` to activate your virtual environment.

-- navigate to the directory that is holding this code drill
+    3. Navigate to the directory that is holding this code drill

-- run `python challenge-prompt.py` to test your output.
+    4. Run `python challenge-prompt.py` to test your output.